qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

   >>> gPolygon.wkbType() == QgsWkbTypes.MultiPolygon
   False

-As an alternative, one can use the :func:`wkbType` method which returns a value from the ``QgsWkbTypes.GeometryType`` enumeration.
-You can use the ``QgsWkbTypes.displayString`` function to get a human readable geometry type.
+As an alternative, one can use :meth:`wkbType() <qgis.core.QgsGeometry.wkbType>` method which returns a value from :class:`QgsWkbTypes.GeometryType <qgis.core.QgsWkbTypes>` enumeration.

+You can use the func:`wkbType() <qgis.core.QgsWkbTypes.displayString>` function to get a human readable geometry type.

 .. code-block:: python